 Mr. Carello was the Chairman and Chief Executive Officer of Diners Club UK Ltd. from 2001 to 2004 and was the Chairman and Chief Executive Officer of Fiat UK Ltd. from 1990 to 2001.
 Mr. Carello served as a member of the Confederation of British Industry (CBI) President's Committee from 1998 to 2003 and was a member of the CBI European Committee.
 He was Vice President of the Italian Chamber of Commerce in the UK from 1998 to 2005.
+He is the Honorary Vice-President of CLIC Sargent, the UK's leading cancer charity for children and young people.

 In addition to Canaccord Genuity Group Inc., Mr. Carello is a director and a member of the Audit Committees of the following public companies: Canadian Overseas Petroleum Limited and Orsu Metals Corporation.
-Until December 2010, he was also a director and a member of the Audit Committee of Uranium One Inc. Of the meetings of the Board of Directors and the committee on which he served held between April 1, 2013 and June 9, 2014, Mr. Carello attended all of the six meetings of the Board of Directors and all of the five meetings of the Audit Committee.
+Until December 2010, he was also a director and a member of the Audit Committee of Uranium One Inc. Of the meetings of the Board of Directors and the committee on which he served held between April 1, 2014 and June 2, 2015, Mr. Carello attended seven of the eight meetings of the Board of Directors and all of the five meetings of the Audit Committee.

 Kalpana Desai is a corporate director and advisor.
-She has over 22 years of international investment banking experience.
-She was Head of Macquarie Capital Asia, the investment banking division of Macquarie Group, from 2010 to 2013, having joined that firm in 2009.
-From 2002 to 2009 she was Head of the Asia-Pacific Mergers & Acquisitions Group and a Managing Director in the Investment Banking Division of Merrill Lynch (now called Bank of America Merrill Lynch) based in Hong Kong, having joined that firm in 1998.
-Earlier, Ms. Desai had worked at Barclays de Zoete Wedd in London and Hong Kong and J. Henry Schroder Wagg and Coopers & Lybrand Consulting in London.
+She has over 25 years of international investment banking and advisory experience.
+She was Head of Macquarie Capital Asia, the investment banking division of Macquarie Group, and a member of the Global Macquarie Capital Operations Committee from 2010 to 2013.
+Before joining Macquarie Group in 2009, Ms. Desai was Head of the Asia-Pacific Mergers & Acquisitions Group and a Managing Director in the investment banking division of Merrill Lynch (now called Bank of America Merrill Lynch) based in Hong Kong, having joined that firm in 1998.
+Earlier, Ms. Desai worked in the investment banking divisions of Barclays de Zoete Wedd and J. Henry Schroder Wagg in London, having started her career with Coopers & Lybrand Consulting in London.

 Ms. Desai was a member of the Takeovers and Mergers Panel of the Securities and Futures Commission in Hong Kong from 2007 to 2014.

 Born in Kenya and educated in the United Kingdom, Ms. Desai has lived in Hong Kong since 1997.
-She has a B.Sc. with Honours from the University of London (London School of Economics and Political Science) and trained as a Chartered Accountant (ACA) with Coopers & Lybrand (now PricewaterhouseCoopers) in London.
+Ms. Desai holds a B.Sc. (honours) from the London School of Economics and Political Science and is an Associate Member of the Institute of Chartered Accountants of England and Wales.